syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/styles.md

 # Styles

 Styles are useful for applying a set of formatting consistently throughout the document.
-In document editor, styles are created and added to a document programmatically or via the built-in Styles dialog.
+In Document Editor, styles are created and added to a document programmatically or via the built-in Styles dialog.

 ## Styles definition overview

-A Style in document editor should have the following properties:
+A Style in Document Editor should have the following properties:

 * **name**: Name of the style.
 All styles in a document have a unique name, which is used as an identifier when applying the style.
 * **type**: Specifies the document elements that the style will target.
 For example, paragraph or character.